jo13310/NameFixFM26/MODDER_GUIDE.md

    - **Mod Name**: Display name for your mod
    - **Version**: Start with "1.0.0" (use semantic versioning)
    - **Author**: Your name or handle
-   - **Mod Type**: Select from ui, graphics, tactics, database, or misc
+   - **Mod Type**: Select from ui, bundle, camera, skins, graphics, tactics, database, ruleset, editor-data, audio, or misc
    - **Description**: Brief summary of what your mod does
    - **Homepage**: (Optional) Your GitHub repo or website
 4. Choose a save location